G

 How To Take Care Of A Griffonshire

-The Best Dog Food For Griffonshires
+The Best Dog Food

 At periodic appointments, check in with your vet about your dog’s health, potential concerns, and the optimal diet for your individual Griffonshire.
 Many of these dogs suffer from allergies, but fortunately, there is a broad selection of limited-ingredient and allergy-care dog food.

 Griffonshire puppy food: Griffonshire puppies need protein in their diet to build muscles as well as strengthen joints and tendons.
 This can help in the fight against Patellar luxation in this small crossbreed.
 Calcium is especially important at this age for strengthening bones, teeth, and nails.
-Omega 6 fatty acids support healthy skin and contribute to a shiny coat.
+Omega-6 fatty acids support healthy skin and contribute to a shiny coat.
 Vitamins E and C support a puppy’s developing immune system.
 A healthy immune system can support a puppy in the fight against skin allergies.

 Griffonshire adult dog food: Lean protein is a must-have in the diet of an adult Griffonshire as well.
 Muscles, joints, tendons, and tissue are all supported by this nutrient.
 Fat in the diet provides energy for this active dog.
 Keep in mind that a limited amount of fat is necessary due to this small dog’s tendency toward obesity if overfed.
-Vitamin A supports the dog’s eye health and Vitamin C is good for the immune system.
+Vitamin A supports the dog’s eye health, and Vitamin C is good for the immune system.
 The fiber in the diet contributes to proper digestion.

 Maintenance And Grooming

 How much does a Griffonshire shed?
 This hybrid dog sheds a small amount of hair.
 But its coat does require daily brushing.
-The coat of one Griffonshire may be silky while another has a coat with wiry hair.
+The coat of one Griffonshire may be silky, while another has a coat with wiry hair.
 The type of coat this dog has depends on whether it inherited more genes from its Yorkshire Terrier parent or its Brussels Griffon parent.

 A slicker brush is a great grooming tool for this crossbreed.
 The brush loosens and removes dead hair while removing tangles and mats.
 Brushing this dog every day helps to prevent mats from forming and really taking hold of their coat.
 A soft brush with boar’s hair bristles is another valuable grooming tool for this dog.
 This type of brush helps to stir up natural oils that add to the shiny hair of this canine’s coat.
 As a bonus, the bristles of this brush are very easy on the dog’s skin and coat.
 An additional task in the grooming routine is keeping this dog’s ears clean.
 Use a soft cloth and a cleaning solution designed for a dog’s ears.

-Skin allergies are a common health issue for this crossbreed so check for areas of red or dry skin as well as bald patches in their coat.
+Skin allergies are a common health issue for this crossbreed, so check for areas of red or dry skin as well as bald patches in their coat.
 These are all signs of skin allergies.
-A veterinarian can help an owner to figure out the cause of the allergy and offer treatment.
+A veterinarian can help an owner figure out the cause of the allergy and offer treatment.
 Sometimes the treatment is simply a topical ointment.

 Training

 Though this hybrid comes from two intelligent parents, it can be stubborn during a training session.
 In short, it takes patience and time to train Griffonshire puppies or adult dogs.
-A combination of short training sessions treats, and verbal praise can help an owner to obedience train their Griffonshire.
+A combination of short training sessions, treats, and verbal praise can help an owner to obedience train their Griffonshire.

 Exercise